ibm-cloud-docs/hs-crypto-cli-plugin/hs-crypto-cli.md

 ## {{site.data.keyword.hscrypto}} certificate manager CLI plug-in
 {: #cert-manager-cli-plugin}

-You can use the certificate manager CLI plug-in to manage certificates and administrator signature keys for [the second layer of authentication in GREP11 or PKCS #11 API connections](/docs/hs-crypto?topic=hs-crypto-enable-authentication-ep11).
+For {{site.data.keyword.hscrypto}} Standard Plan, you can use the certificate manager CLI plug-in to manage certificates and administrator signature keys for [the second layer of authentication in GREP11 or PKCS #11 API connections](/docs/hs-crypto?topic=hs-crypto-enable-authentication-ep11).

 ### Installing the certificate manager CLI plug-in
 {: #install-cert-manager-cli-plugin}